rfzeg/RoboND-Perception-Project/README.md

 [![Udacity - Robotics NanoDegree Program](https://s3-us-west-1.amazonaws.com/udacity-robotics/Extra+Images/RoboND_flag.png)](https://www.udacity.com/robotics)
 # 3D Perception Project

+**Writeup by Roberto Zegers**
 I programmed a PR2 robot that uses data from a RGB-D sensor to identify objects on a cluttered tabletop.
-The data captured by the sensor runs trough a perception pipeline that allows to identify target objects.
-With this information the robot can pick up target objects from a so-called “Pick-List” and place them in corresponding dropboxes.
+The information about detected objects is than used by the robot to pick up the objects that belong to a “Pick-List” and place them in corresponding dropboxes.
 The multiple stages involved in the creation of this perception process are described bellow in a step by step manner.

 ![](https://github.com/digitalgroove/RoboND-Perception-Project/blob/master/writeup_images/2018-09-25-042815_1920x958_scrot.png)